Wedding Cake House (Providence, Rhode Island): Restoration

 The Wedding Cake House was vacant from 1947 until 1982, and is not yet in livable condition.

 Several restoration efforts have taken place since 2011 due to the efforts of the Providence Preservation Society, which listed the house on their Most Endangered Properties list in 2010, 2012, 2015, and 2016.

 2011-2015

 In 2011 it was announced that the now defunct non-profit Community Works Rhode Island had acquired the property, with the intention to complete a renovation by 2012.
 The plan included five condominium units that would be available to income-qualified buyers.
-CWRI managed to raise almost $200,000 dollars in state historic tax credits for the restoration, which is transferable to new owners.
+CWRI managed to raise almost $200,000 in state historic tax credits for the restoration, which is transferable to new owners.
 However, the plan failed, and in 2016 owners were left with a $350,000 loan to repay to the Providence Redevelopment Agency.
 It had granted the money based on a use for affordable housing.

 In addition, the Providence Revolving Fund has raised a considerable amount of money to support the building.
 It has worked to repair basic structural issues, such as rotten sills, a leaky roof, and the lean of its two-story tower.